quincy-tromp/100-days-of-code/README.md

 # 100 days of Python
-Learning Python, 1 project per day, for 100 days.
+Learning Python, 1 project a day, for 100 days.